cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

 Then, yellow-001 was added to the following file on the master

     sudo nano /usr/local/spark/spark/conf/slaves

+ ## Test the Master & Worker setup with a Spark test

 Followed by the Spark test run

     #Start Spark cluster